Civil Engineering Degrees, Jobs and Scholarships

 Jobs with a Bachelor’s Degree in Civil Engineering

-Construction Managers, who are the boss of a worksite and know about things such as weather, costs, team and time management, and supervise a wide variety of projects, have an average salary of $74,730, according to Glassdoor as of July 2020.
+Oversee a worksite and know about things such as weather, costs, team and time management, and supervise a wide variety of projects, have an average salary of $74,730, according to Glassdoor as of July 2020.

-Environmental Engineers, who use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems, and work to improve things such as recycling, waste disposal, public health, and water and air pollution, have an average salary of $68,566 according to Glassdoor, as of July 2020.
+Use the principles of engineering, soil science, biology, and chemistry to develop solutions to environmental problems, and work to improve things such as recycling, waste disposal, public health, and water and air pollution, have an average salary of $68,566 according to Glassdoor, as of July 2020.

-Transportation Engineers, who design solutions to transportation needs of all kinds, from airports to maintaining highways, to road and rail systems, have an average salary of $67,065, according to Glassdoor as of July 2020.
+Design solutions to transportation needs of all kinds, from airports to maintaining highways, to road and rail systems, have an average salary of $67,065, according to Glassdoor as of July 2020.

 Master’s Degree in Civil Engineering